 Bash was originally designed for use in Linux environments.
 In recent years, however, Bash has rapidly gained traction in Windows environments.
 Much of this can be attributed to the Windows Subsystem for Linux (WSL).

-WSL makes it possible to install multiple Linux distributions as necessary, support Linux line endings in Notepad and launch a Linux shell from File Explorer.
-In the past, admins could install Cygwin Bash to use the shell within Windows, but that did not offer a native Bash experience or proper integration with Windows.
+WSL makes it possible to install multiple Linux distributions on Windows machines.
+It's even possible to launch a Linux shell from File Explorer.
+In the past, admins could install Cygwin Bash to use the shell within Windows, but that didn't offer a native Bash experience or proper integration with Windows.

 Differences between Bash and PowerShell

 Bash, on the other hand, is more traditionally suited for development environments.
 It was introduced to complement and strengthen CLI-based interaction.
-With the addition of Bash to Windows, code that developers or infrastructure engineers write for Linux works on their Windows systems, too.
+With the addition of Bash to Windows, code that developers or infrastructure engineers write for Linux works on their Windows systems too.
 Picture Linux-first tools -- Python, Ruby, Git -- that are common in DevOps shops running directly on Windows.

 By contrast, the Bash output in Figure 2 is in the form of a set of strings, which are the text representations of file names.
 The end result is especially important: The scripts you write take the data that is returned and pass it on to another function or use it to perform an action.

 The PowerShell output in Figure 3 demonstrates how one directory entry contains a wealth of properties.
-Use the command Get-ChildItem | Select-Object * -First 1 to show the many available properties on a single file-system object.
+Use the command Get-ChildItem | Select-Object * -First 1 to show the many available properties on a single file system object.

 The value of PowerShell vs. Bash comes down to the user.
 If you're working on several Windows systems, Bash is of little use; you'll need PowerShell to write scripts.
 Admins can't access local Linux files with Windows apps -- such as Windows Notepad -- via Bash.